The Best New Board Games for Families

 Sure, you could reach into the closet and pull out Monopoly, Candy Land, and Uno.
-Those are indisputable classics!
+Those are indisputable classics that we all respect.
 But playing these board games every family game night is like watching nothing but Parks & Rec over and over and over again.
-Sure, it’s a great show — also a classic!.
-But there are so many more options out there and variety, as some inspired sous chef maybe, probably once said when artfully Salt-Bae-ing some Paprika into a dish and making too-long eye contact, is the spice of life.
+Sure, it’s a great show — also a classic — but there are so many more options out there and variety, as some inspired sous chef maybe, probably once said when artfully Salt-Bae-ing some Paprika into a dish and making too-long eye contact, is the spice of life.
 So, the next time family board game night comes around, why not look to one of these modern games?
 From a Jenga-esque stacking game that will evoke oohs and aahs from the kids to a legitimately fun traditional board game that teaches coding fundamentals on the sly, here are seven fantastic family board games that are a genuinely good time.

 Melissa & Doug Suspend Family Board Game

 Less of a traditional board game and more of a see-how-high-you-can-build-it game in the vein of Jenga.
 The idea is simple: there’s a stand and two dozen notched wire pieces to hang from it.
 Up to four players take turns hanging pieces, building a thin, tree-like structure in the process.
 As the game progresses, it becomes more and more difficult to place additional pieces without the entire structure falling.
 It’s a lot of fun and, better yet, requires very little to get started.
 Ages: 8+